Megaupload founder refused bail in New Zealand

 STRENUOUSLY DENIES CHARGES

-Prosecutors say Dotcom was the ringleader of a group that netted $175 million since 2005 by copying and distributing music, movies and other copyrighted content without authorization.
+Prosecutors say Dotcom was the ringleader of a group that netted $175 million since 2005 by copying and distributing music, movies and other copyrighted content without authorisation.

 Dotcom's lawyers say the company simply offered online storage and that he strenuously denies the charges and will fight extradition.